D2L - Setting up Web Conferences (UW-Madison)

 2. Adding and Inviting AttendeesYou can now add people to your web conference.
 There are two types of web conference attendees:

-- Internal Attendees: People in the Learn@UW course’s Classlist.
+- Internal Attendees: People in the D2L course’s Classlist.
 People in the course’s Classlist cannot attend the web conference unless you add them as attendees.
-Once added, these people can access the web conference from the Learn@UW course OR via the email message they'll receive containing a link to the conference.
+Once added, these people can access the web conference from the D2L course OR via the email message they'll receive containing a link to the conference.

 - External Attendees: People not in the course Classlist.
 Once added, external attendees can access the web conference only via the email message they'll receive containing a link to the conference.